-- 4.7 The concept of practical elimination should be applied only in relation to plant event sequences that could lead to an early radioactive release or a large radioactive release, for which reasonably practicable technical means for their mitigation cannot be implemented.
-Otherwise, technical means should be considered in accordance with the strategy for accident mitigation at the plant.
-This would not constitute application of the concept of practical elimination. - 4.8 SSR-2/1 (Rev. 1) [1] does not provide quantitative acceptance criteria for the radiological consequences of accident conditions, nor for the magnitude of what is to be considered an early radioactive release or a large radioactive release.
-In some States an early radioactive release is defined for a specific site considering restrictions on implementing off-site protective actions in a timely manner.
+- 4.7 Therefore, as mentioned in para.
+4.4, the concept of practical elimination should be applied only in relation to plant event sequences that could lead to an early radioactive release or a large radioactive release, for which reasonably practicable technical means for their mitigation cannot be implemented.
+Otherwise, the technical means should be considered in the design for the mitigation of the accident consequences at the plant, but this would not constitute the application of the concept of practical elimination. - 4.8 SSR-2/1 (Rev. 1) [1] does not provide quantitative acceptance limits or criteria for the radiological consequences of accident conditions, nor for the magnitude of what is to be considered an early radioactive release or a large radioactive release.
+Independent of the design or specific definitions of the phrases, early radioactive releases or large radioactive releases are those which could challenge defence in depth Level 5 provisions.
+In some States an early radioactive release is defined for a specific site considering restrictions on implementing offsite protective actions in a timely manner.
 In some States, acceptable limits on radioactive releases for purposes of radiation protection, and probabilistic criteria or target values for the purpose of demonstrating a low frequency of a core damage accident, have been established, consistent with regulatory requirements or objectives.
-However, the justification that a plant event sequence has been practically eliminated should rely primarily on a deterministic evaluation and should not be solely demonstrated by demonstrating compliance with such probabilistic criteria. - 4.9 The concept of practical elimination should be applied in a new nuclear power plant from an early stage, when it is more practicable to design and implement additional13 safety features.
+However, the justification that a plant event sequence has been practically eliminated should rely primarily on a deterministic evaluation of the robustness and independence of design safety provisions and should not solely relied on the compliance with such probabilistic criteria, but supported by the results of probabilistic safety assessments. - 4.9 The concept of practical elimination should be applied in a new nuclear power plant from an early stage, when it is more practicable to design and implement additional 17 safety features.
 The incorporation of such features should be an iterative process, which should use insights from engineering experience, and from deterministic safety analyses and probabilistic safety assessment in a complementary manner.